Possession of Drug Paraphernalia in Williamson and Bell County

 Georgetown Possession of Drug Paraphernalia Attorney

-If you have been charged with a possession of drug paraphernalia offense in central Texas, including the areas of Georgetown, Round Rock, Cedar Park, Leander, Taylor, Killeen, Temple, Harker Heights or Belton, contact Law Office of Price & Wiggins, P.C.
+If you have been charged with a possession of drug paraphernalia offense in central Texas, including the areas of Georgetown, Round Rock, Cedar Park, Leander, Taylor, Killeen, Temple, Harker Heights or Belton, contact Law Office of Michael J. Price, P.C.

 Michael J. Price is an experienced criminal defense attorney who understand the drug charges you are facing and will make every effort to help you avoid the most serious penalties and repercussions to your alleged offense.
-Contact Law Office of Price & Wiggins, P.C. today at (512) 354-1880 for a consultation about your alleged possession of drug paraphernalia charges.
+Contact Law Office of Michael J. Price, P.C. today at (512) 354-1880 for a consultation about your alleged possession of drug paraphernalia charges.

 Definition of Possession of Drug Paraphernalia Under Texas Law